 1% for the Planet is a membership program founded by Patagonia where businesses commit to donating 1% of sales to environmentally-focused non-profits.
-The 6 core issue areas of 1% for the Planet are climate, land, water, food, wildlife, and pollution.
-Made Trade is proud to be a member of 1% of the Planet, donating 1% of revenue to the non-profit organization in California, Fibershed.
-This means that with every purchase on Made Trade, you are also contributing 1% to this incredible movement to create regional and regenerative fiber systems and to support carbon farming that helps combat climate change.
+The six core issue areas of 1% for the Planet are climate, land, water, food, wildlife and pollution.
+Made Trade is proud to be a member of 1% of the Planet, donating a portion of all sales to the non-profit organization in California, Fibershed.
+This means that with every purchase on Made Trade, you are also contributing to this incredible movement to create regional and regenerative fiber systems and to support carbon farming that helps combat climate change.

 What is Fibershed?